SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Suspicious Windows Defender Exclusion Command"

+    Detects PowerShell commands aiming to exclude path, process, IP address, or extension from scheduled and real-time scanning.
+These commands can be used by attackers or malware to avoid being detected by Windows Defender.
+Depending on the environment and the installed software, this detection rule could raise false positives.
+We recommend customizing this rule by filtering legitimate processes that use Windows Defender exclusion command in your environment.

+    - **Effort:** master

 ??? abstract "Suspicious Windows Script Execution"

     Detects wscript.exe or cscript.exe executing a script in user directories (C:\ProgramData or C:\Users) with a .txt extension, which is very suspicious.
 It could strongly correspond to a malware dropper, as seen during SquirrelWaffle maldoc campaign.